-Consolidate repeated addition before moving onto multiplication of 2 digit numbers. - Multiply the ones digit by the single-digit number - Multiply the tens digit by the single-digit number Show partition to show how this looks, using manipulatives as a supporting mechanism.
+- Multiply the ones digit by the single-digit number - Multiply the tens digit by the single-digit number Show partition to show how this looks, using manipulatives as a supporting mechanism.
 Show column method alongside.
-Multiply 12 by 4.

 Step 1 Multiply the ones by 4.